Azwan Saleh: Club career

-Azwan first played club football with QAF FC in the B-League Premier I, gaining his first international appearances while his team was sent to represent the national team for regional qualifying tournaments of the likes of AFC Challenge Cup and the AFF Championship.
+Azwan first played club football with Brunei Shell FT of the second division of the Brunei Premier League.
+He then moved to QAF FC of the B-League Premier I, gaining his first international appearances while his team was sent to represent the national team for regional qualifying tournaments of the likes of AFC Challenge Cup and the AFF Championship.
 He transferred to the under-21 team of DPMM in 2007, initially playing as a striker.
 He played deeper in midfield as the 2007-08 season progressed, which would be the final season DPMM played in Malaysia.
 Moving to the Singaporean S.League in 2009 with his club, he was a key player for Vjeran Simunić who deployed him on the left side of DPMM's midfield.
 Their season was ended abruptly due to FIFA's suspension of Brunei, but not before winning the League Cup.

 Azwan was loaned to Indera SC in 2010 while his parent club were barred from playing in the S.League.
 The ban was lifted in 2012 and DPMM retained Azwan who started in their first game back against Tampines Rovers.
 They replicated their League Cup success that year, with Azwan scoring a direct free-kick in the final.

 Due to the emergence of namesake Azwan Ali Rahman from 2014, Azwan switched to a more defensive role, surrendering the number 7 shirt in 2015.
 He played in 15 games, half of them substitute appearances as DPMM won their first S.League title.
 He scored his first league goal in 3 years against Geylang International on 5 August via a long-distance shot with his weaker right foot.